kmdreko/wilt-narray/docs/overview.md

 The data pointer is a `std::shared_ptr<T>` and points at an element in an array (`[]`) of shared data.
 Array transformations do not copy or modify the data so they all share the same resource.
 The pointer always points to the first accessed element; however, the first element may change between arrays even if they use the same shared data.
 This is because many transformations, like `range()` and `flip()`, can change what the first element is.

 Keeping the data shared between arrays can introduce some inefficiencies.
-However, there are a couple reasons why I decided to go with this design:
+However, there are a couple reasons why this design was used:

 - Separate "data" and "view" classes are annoying.
 In such designs, the "view" classes are the types most seen, often as variables and function parameters.
 But that means the "data" object, that you still need somewhere, is an outlier in comparison.
 Using the same type for everything means there's no ambiguity or cognitive overhead needed when handling transformations.
 - The arrays don't need to care about the data source beyond holding a handle to it.
 This library was designed so that arrays an be constructed from different sources with different requirements.
 The `std::shared_ptr` class has a built-in abstraction between the element it points to and the shared data.
 The pointer could be referencing a plain array, a vector, or a set of data with a different type entirely and it doesn't change how the array fundamentally accesses and manipulates the data.
 This abstraction works for data cleanup as well.